 In the construction industry, companies use cost-benefit analysis to evaluate the financial viability of building new facilities, infrastructure developments, and real estate projects.

-In the environmental sector, it assesses the economic impacts of environmental regulations and sustainability initiatives.
+The environmental sector assesses the economic impacts of environmental regulations and sustainability initiatives.

 Research shows its impact in case studies of healthcare programs, educational initiatives, and public health interventions.

-These studies demonstrate how cost-benefit analysis effectively quantifies the financial and non-financial impacts of such projects, supporting data-driven decision-making processes.
+These studies demonstrate how cost-benefit analysis effectively quantifies such projects’ financial and non-financial impacts, supporting data-driven decision-making processes.

 Is Cost-Benefit Analysis a Sure Thing?

-Cost-Benefit Analysis is a useful tool for evaluating project feasibility.
+Cost-benefit analysis is a valuable tool for evaluating project feasibility.
 However, it can be challenging to accurately consider all costs and benefits.
 For example, uncertain or intangible factors like environmental impact or employee morale may be hard to quantify.

 CBA uses a systematic approach but has limitations.
 It heavily relies on forecasting and may not capture all potential outcomes.
 It also tends to exclude the human element and qualitative aspects.